Top 4 Rail Journeys in Central Europe

 This route is part of the Südbahn railway that runs between Vienna and Graz, continuing on to Maribor, Ljubljana and eventually to Trieste, but while the entirety of the route from Salzburg to the Slovenian capital offers a rich diet of romantic alpine scenery, heavily forested hills, vivid green valleys, vibrant mountain glades and idyllic country villages, it’s the Semmering line that hogs all the attention.
 The Semmering Railway between the stations at Gloggnitz and Mürzzuschlag has had more internet space dedicated to it than any other rail journey in Central Europe, and after experiencing the route ourselves we feel disinclined to argue otherwise.

 And it was designed to be not just the highest, but also the most beautiful, with special attention paid to harmonizing the railroad with the natural surroundings it passes through.
-The railway was supplemented with 57 two-storey attendants' houses built from coursed rubble masonry with brick trimmings to help them blend into the landscape.
+The railway was supplemented with 57 two-story attendants' houses built from coursed rubble masonry with brick trimmings to help them blend into the landscape.
 These were later converted into more impressive structures as tourist traffic increased, followed by purpose-built villas and hotels at the turn of the 19th century which were also harmoniously inserted into the rugged Alpine landscape.
-When recognised as a UNESCO World Heritage Site in 1998, the railway earned especial praise for making the rugged beauty of the mountain scenery more accessible than otherwise possible while at the same time maintaining its structural and architectural integrity over the past 160-odd years.
+When recognized as a UNESCO World Heritage Site in 1998, the railway earned special praise for making the rugged beauty of the mountain scenery more accessible than otherwise possible while at the same time maintaining its structural and architectural integrity over the past 160-odd years.

 The Austrian Railways company is currently building one of the world’s longest railway tunnels (27.3km) to connect Gloggnitz to Mürzzuschlag to relieve the pressure on the Semmering line, which is one of the busiest routes in Austria with 70,000 freight and passenger trains per year.
 The new tunnel will have a much smaller gradient than the existing Semmering line, which means that even heavy goods trains of up to 1,600 tonnes can be hauled by just one locomotive.
 The base tunnel will also enable speeds of up to 250 km/h and thus reduce travel time between Vienna and Graz by 30 minutes, to just 2 hours.
 The tunnel is due to be completed by 2026.